 The December 31, 2016, Condensed Consolidated Balance Sheet amounts have been derived from the previously audited Consolidated Balance Sheet of Kaman Corporation and subsidiaries (collectively, the "Company"), but do not include all disclosures required by accounting principles generally accepted in the United States of America ("US GAAP").
 In the opinion of management, the condensed consolidated financial information reflects all adjustments necessary for a fair statement of the Company's financial position, results of operations and cash flows for the interim periods presented.
 All such adjustments are of a normal recurring nature, unless otherwise disclosed in this report.
+Certain amounts in prior year financial statements and notes thereto have been reclassified to conform to current year presentation.
 The statements should be read in conjunction with the consolidated financial statements and notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.
 The results of operations for the interim periods presented are not necessarily indicative of trends or of results to be expected for the entire year.

 The Company has a calendar year-end; however, its first three fiscal quarters follow a 13-week convention, with each quarter ending on a Friday.
-The second quarters for 2017 and 2016 ended on June 30, 2017, and July 1, 2016, respectively.
+The third quarters for 2017 and 2016 ended on September 29, 2017, and September 30, 2016, respectively.